DalekCraft2/Shimeji-Desktop/readme.txt

 The Image Set Chooser looks for the shime1.png image.
 If it's not found, no image set preview will be shown.
 Even if you're not using an image named shime1.png in your image set, you should include one for the Image Set Chooser's sake.

 Editing an existing configuration is fairly straightforward.
-But writing a brand new configuration file is very time consuming and requires a lot of trial and error.
+But writing a brand-new configuration file is very time-consuming and requires a lot of trial and error.
 Hopefully someone will write a guide for it someday, but until then, you'll have to look at the existing conf files to figure it out.
 Basically, for every Behavior, there must be a corresponding action.
 Actions and Behaviors can be a sequence of other actions or behaviors.

 The following actions must be present for the actions.xml to be valid: